cryptimeleon/subzero/README.md

 ### LaTeX preview
 The website uses [MathJax](https://www.mathjax.org/) to display formatted LaTeX based on the code in the editor.
-If the entered text in the code editor is free of syntax and validation errors, and if the corresponding checkboxes are enabled, this box will display a formatted LaTeX interpretation of the 0K code.
+If the entered text in the code editor is free of syntax and validation errors, and if the corresponding checkboxes are enabled, this box will display a formatted LaTeX interpretation of the Subzero code.
 The LaTeX preview font size can be increased and decreased by pressing the corresponding buttons in the top left corner of the display box.

 ### Checkboxes